-- the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal, the Waigani Convention and/or equivalent schemes approved under those agreements (eg, the specific procedures provided for OECD member countries accepted under the Basel Convention) Note: In meeting this requirement, the definition of waste used in the above agreements must be complied with. - the Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade, if the product is or contains hazardous chemicals listed under the convention - the Stockholm Convention on Persistent Organic Pollutants, including those for transboundary movement of the substances named under the convention for environmentally sound disposal, if the product is, or contains, hazardous chemicals listed under the convention.
+- the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal and/or equivalent schemes approved under those agreements (eg, the specific procedures provided for OECD member countries accepted under the Basel Convention) Note: In meeting this requirement, the definition of waste used in the above agreements must be complied with - the Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade, if the product is or contains hazardous chemicals listed under the convention - the Stockholm Convention on Persistent Organic Pollutants, including those for transboundary movement of the substances named under the convention for environmentally sound disposal, if the product is, or contains, hazardous chemicals listed under the convention.

-Showing evidence of compliance with domestic law is necessary, and it is helpful to understand how your scheme will comply with international law (where applicable).
-For example, if some proportion of the product within the scheme is disposed of in New Zealand then the relevant legislative standards will need to be complied with.
+Showing evidence of compliance with both domestic and international law may in some cases be required (eg, if some proportion of the product within the scheme is disposed of in New Zealand then the relevant legislative standards will need to be complied with).